"What's this weird-looking thing I found on the beach?"

 Q. How can I tell if there's a red tide on the beaches?

-To find whether such a closure is in effect when you visit the Oregon coast, and whether it's safe to harvest and eat shellfish, call the state's Shellfish Safety Hotline at 503-986-4728 or 1-800-448-2474 toll free or on their website.
+To find out whether such a closure is in effect when you visit the Oregon coast, and whether it's safe to harvest and eat shellfish, call the state's Shellfish Safety Hotline at 503-986-4728 or 1-800-448-2474, toll free, or visit their website.

 A: The Oregon Marine Mammal Stranding Network (OMMSN) responds to reports of stranded or injured marine mammals on Oregon beaches, and is based at HMSC.
 From the OMMSN webpage: "In the spring, harbor seal pups are frequently found alone on the beach.
 They are usually not stranded, but simply resting (as all baby mammals must do) and waiting for their mothers to come back ashore to nurse them.
 Adult female seals are shy and a mother is unlikely to rejoin a pup if there is activity nearby.
 She may only return to suckle her pup at night when people are not around.
 It is very important not to interfere with this process, and especially not to move a pup from where it is receiving care from its mother.
 Within three or four weeks of birth, harbor seal pups are weaned from maternal care and are left to fend for themselves.
 While learning to find and catch its own food, a young seal may come ashore frequently to rest.
 This is often a very challenging stage of life, and not all pups survive.
 But while it may be tempting to “take them in,” their best chance for survival is to be left alone on the beach."